-No later than March 25, a county budget may be protested, by a petition of the residents, in accordance with lowa Code chapter 24.
-If a budget is certified after March 15, all appeal time limits are similarly extended to allow for a timely filing.
+No later than April 10, a county budget may be protested, by a petition of the residents, in accordance with Iowa Code chapter 24.
+If a budget is certified after March 31, all appeal time limits are similarly extended to allow for a timely filing.

 The State Appeal Board will hold an initial public hearing in the county whose budget is protested.
 The board consist of the Auditor of State, the Treasurer of State, and the director of the Department of Management, or their designees.
-The state board will notify the county board of supervisors and the first 10 property owners whose names appear on the protest of the time and location of the hearing at least five days before the hearing date (lowa Code §24.28).
+The state board will notify the county board of supervisors and the first 10 property owners whose names appear on the protest of the time and location of the hearing at least five days before the hearing date (Iowa Code §24.28).
 The state board can review and approve, disapprove or reduce the proposed budget, expenditures and tax levies.
 The board may not, however, increase any expenditure or tax levy in the budget.
-Final disposition of all appeals shall be made by the state board on or before April 30.
+Final disposition of all appeals shall be made by the state board within 45 days of the date of the appeal hearing.